aminography/PrimeAdapter/README.md

 }
 ```

-3. Your custom adapter class must inherit from `PrimeAdapter` that decides to make view holder instance according to appropriate data holder.
+3. Your custom adapter class must inherit from `PrimeAdapter` that decides to make view holder instance according to data holder type.
 Follow this pattern:

 ```kotlin